viggypedia/Jungle-apk/README.md

 I named it jungle as i wanted to get wild with coding and dive deep in this field.

-Link to the MIT APP INVETOR site: https://appinventor.mit.edu/
+Link to the MIT APP INVENTOR site: https://appinventor.mit.edu/